-How to use cloth pads or a menstrual cup in a public restroom
+How to use cloth pads in a public restroom

-We also asked our followers to share their best advice for changing their cloth pads or using their XO Flo menstrual cup while out and about.
+We also asked our followers to share their best advice for changing their cloth pads while out and about.
 Here are our favorite tips:

 Changing cloth pads in a public restroom